wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 If all three criteria are satisfied, the eviction is handled by issuing a `PUTS`, `PUTE`, or `PUTM`, respectively, for block state `S`, `E`, and `M`.

+##### Race Condition Between Eviction and Invalidation

+When an eviction operation succeeds, the cache block immediately transits to `I` state, without transitioning into an intermediate state first.
+This design is intentional, because not every configuration requires an `AckPut` be sent by the lower level after receiving the eviction, and for those that do not, transitioning into a transient state after eviction would mean that there is no further event that cause the state to transit back.

 ##### sendAckPut()

-This method is called by all put handlers to send a response to the upper level cache as acknowledgement.
+This method is called by all put handlers to send a response to the upper level cache as acknowledgement, if the data member `sendWritebackAck_` is set (which is initialized in `init()`).
 The method's logic is simple: Given the put event object, it creates a new event object by calling `makeResponse()`, sets the source and message size, and sends the event by calling `forwardByDestination()`.
 The latency of the event is always the tag latency, since put events are always handled in the same cycle